htefera/Dynamic-Knowledge-Graph-Modelling/README.md

-# Semantic-Data-Management
-# Knowledge Graph Exploration using GraphDB,SPARQL and RDF Technologies
+# Knowledge Graph Exploration using GraphDB, SPARQL and RDF

 ## Project Overview